 - Bisbita pechianteado (Spanish)

 - Cool Facts

-- In an alpine population in the Beartooth Mountains of Wyoming, a snow storm buried 17 American Pipit nests for 24 hours.
-All of the nestlings that were 11 days or older survived, but only a few of the younger ones did.
+- In an alpine population in the Beartooth Mountains of Wyoming, a snowstorm buried 17 American Pipit nests for 24 hours.
+All of the nestlings that were 11 days or older survived, and a few of the younger ones did as well.

-- The American Pipit was at least 4 years old, when it was recaptured and rereleased during a banding operation in New Hampshire.
+- The oldest known American Pipit was at least 4 years 1 month old when it was recaptured and rereleased during a banding operation in New Hampshire.